-This one pot had two makers and is an example of persistent beauty, a new rendition of the Nampeyo more casual low-shouldered eagle-tail jar 2005-16.
+This one pot had two makers, two lives, several owners, and is an example of persistent beauty, a modern rendition of Nampeyo’s more casual eagle-tail jar 2005-16.

 As on Nampeyo’s jar, the design on 2017-09 is enlivened by 1) the contrast between the linear tails and the curvalinear wing elements amd 2) the use of negative space to frame the painted image.
 Like Nampeyo, color integrates the design, but here the technique is different: the color of the background integrates by highlighting the cross-shaped back design.

 While the eage-tail design is often used (see “Category List”), no rendition is more elegant that than on pot 2017-09.
 The top design is (almost) monochromatic, black paint on plain clay, but the vivid blushing of the background contrasts with the design, and this combination is an eye magnet.
-Both Hisi (Quotskuyva) Nampeyo and Steve Lucas signed the pot and I am guessing that Steve formed the vessel and Hisi did the painting.
+The rich color and uneven blushing of the unpainted surface are evidence of variations in the heat of an outdoor, dung-fueled firing.
+Both Steve Lucas and Hisi (Quotskuyva) Nampeyo signed the pot and is documented as having been formed by Steve and painted by Hisi (Struever, 2001:92).

 The waist of the pot is decorated with an unbroken thick black stripe.
 Below, the bowl is covered with a micaeous red-maroon slip.
 A group of younger Hopi potters were trained by Dextra Quotskuyva, including daughter Hisi Quotskuyva’s companion Loren Ami, grandson Lowell Cheresposy, and nephew Steve Lucas.
 All of these potters at times have used the same red-maroon micaeous slip seen on 2017-09 to cover the lower half of their pots.
 (See 2011-23, 2011-26 and 2010-23).